nicholasbrown1/H2GO/README.md

 ### Collection: filling_locations
 Each document in filling_locations is a pin on the map.
 ##### Fields
-lat: the latitude value of the filling location
+*lat: the latitude value of the filling location
-long: the longitude value of the filling location
+*long: the longitude value of the filling location
-title: the label of the pin
+*title: the label of the pin
+*type: the type of water source (i.e. Water fountain, Hydration Station, etc.)
+*floor: what floor the water source is located on (stored as a string to account for things like basements)